UtrechtUniversity/cd2-config/README.md

 # CD² CKAN config

-This extension contains configurations and template files for the CD² CKAN portal.
+This extension contains configuration, template files and images for the CD² CKAN portal.
 The use of this extension is dependent on several other extensions as described in the requirements section.

 This plugin is installed and configured by the [cd2-ansible script](https://github.com/UtrechtUniversity/cd2-ansible)